8mamo10/time_recorder/README.md

 3. Create two sheets:
    - **Attendance Records Sheet**: For storing attendance data (e.g., "Attendance Records")
    - **Members Sheet**: For managing user names (e.g., "Members")
-4. In the Members sheet, add employee names in column A (one name per row)
+4. In the Members sheet, add a header in A1 (e.g., "Name") and employee names in column A starting from A2 (one name per row)

 #### Google Maps API Key
 1. Access [Google Cloud Console](https://console.cloud.google.com/)